pleungkh/node-struct/README.md

 # added new functions by pleungkh
 ## setflFld(fieldName, txtStr, LenfieldName) function
-Resize field buffer to the txtStr text and keep the size value into LenfieldName.
+Resize field buffer to fit in txtStr and keep that size in LenfieldName.